Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Probabilistic Phase Synchronization

+In the current section, we present the $\PPS$ module whose role is to overcome the ``out of sync'' challenge (see the discussion in \Sect{}~\ref{section:transformer-overview}), providing the nodes of the input graph $G \in \mathcal{G}$ with a mean to synchronize, in a probabilistic fashion, between the phases they run.
+The $\PPS$ module can be viewed as an ergodic Markov chain with state space $\mathcal{S}_{\phi} = \{ \HoldSymbol, 0, 1, \dots, \phi - 1 \}$ that each node $v \in V(G)$ maintains internally, independently of the other nodes, storing its $\PPS$ state in a designated register denoted by $\Step_{v}$.
+Under $\SelfStabAlg$, node $v$ simulates step $0 \leq j \leq \phi - 1$ of $\PhaseProcedure_{\Alg}$ whenever $\Step_{v} = j$; the crux of the transformer is that this simulation is done in conjunction with, and only with, $v$'s neighbors $u \in N_{G}(v)$ that are synchronized with $v$ in the sense that $\Step_{u} = j$ (see \Sect{} \ref{section:edges:implementation} and \ref{section:nodes:implementation}).

-Beside \GetStepPPS{}, the \PPS{} module has one additional procedure whose role is to update the Markov chain.
-This procedure is denoted by $\StepCounter$ and it is invoked by \PPS{} in every round, towards the end of the local computation stage, after any call to \GetStepPPS{} has already been made (see Algorithm~\ref{pseudocode:step-counter} in \Sect{}~\ref{appendix:pseudocode-PPS} for a pseudocode of $\StepCounter$ and \Fig{}~\ref{figure:markov-chain} for an illustration of the underlying Markov chain).
-We emphasize that $\StepCounter$ is the only procedure that writes to the $\Step_{v}$ register; any other access of \SelfStabilizingAlg{} to this register is restricted to the read-only procedure \GetStepPPS{}.
-The fundamental properties of $\StepCounter$ are summarized in the following observation, where we take $\Step_{v, t}$ to denote the value of register $\Step_{v}$ at time $t$.
+The module includes one procedure, denoted by $\AdvancePPS$, that $v$ invokes in every round, towards the end of the local computation stage.
+The role of $\AdvancePPS$ is to advance the Markov chain and this is the only procedure that has write access to $\Step_{v}$; any other access of $\SelfStabAlg$ to this register is read-only.
+The properties of $\AdvancePPS$ are summarized in the following observation, where we take $\Step_{v, t}$ to denote the value of register $\Step_{v}$ at time $t$ (see \Fig{}~\ref{figure:transformer:markov-chain} for the Markov chain's transition chart).

-\begin{observation} For every time $t \geq t^{*}_{b}$ and node $v \in V$, we have \begin{itemize}
+\begin{observation} For every time $t \geq t^{*}$ and node $v \in V$, we have \begin{itemize}